hasclass/date_period_parser/README.md

 end
 ```

-It is *not* meant to be a natural language date parser like the [https://github.com/mojombo/chronic](chronic gem).
+It is *not* meant to be a natural language date parser like the [chronic gem](https://github.com/mojombo/chronic).

 Tested with all common Rubies, 1.9.3 ..
 2.2, JRuby (1.9 mode).
 For details check .travis.yml